Partial Identification of Individual-Level Parameters Using Aggregate Data in a Nonparametric Model: Empirical Illustration

+In this application I focus on exam pass rates for English and math Rhode Island Comprehensive Assessment System (RICAS) exams and student demographic information for the state of Rhode Island in the spring of 2019 over all students in grades 3-8.
+Data are obtained from the state of Rhode Island Department of Education's Public Assessment Data Portal, available at \url{https://www3.ride.ri.gov/ADP}.
+Although data is available at the school district level, for computational simplicity I aggregate the data up to the county level.
+There are 5 counties in Rhode Island, and correspondingly 5 groups in the data.

+I estimate identified sets for pass rates and white/non-white pass rate gaps conditional on three covariates: race (indicator $white_i$ for being white, where non-white students are Hispanic, Black, Asian, Pacific Islander, Native American, or two or more races), economically disadvantaged status (indicator $econ_i$ for being economically disadvantaged, as defined by the Rhode Island Department of Education), and English-language learner (ELL) status (indicator $ELL_i$ for students who are currently English-language learners or were English-language learners in the past 3 years).

+In addition to the aggregate data of Assumption \ref{ass:1}.iv, the Rhode Island Department of Education also makes available pass rates conditional on each of the three covariates for school districts with a sufficiently high number of students in each subgroup.
+I use the following three subgroup pass rates: $\E[pass_i|white_i=1,G_i=g], \E[pass_i|econ_i=0,G_i=g]$, and $\E[pass_i|ELL_i=0,G_i=g]$.
+I drop all districts that are missing any of these subgroup pass rates before aggregating to the county level.
+The subgroup pass rates imply additional restrictions as discussed in Remark \ref{rem:restrictions}.

-I first consider imposing several monotonicity shape restrictions.
-Motivated by test score gaps that have been documented between rich and poor students \citep{NYT2012, NYT2015}, I impose that for each value of $(white_i, ELL_i)$ and each the average pass rate is lower for economically disadvantaged students than for not economically disadvantaged students:
+I first estimate bounds without any further assumptions, then impose additional monotonicity shape restrictions on the conditional pass rate.
+Motivated by test score gaps that have been documented between rich and poor students \citep{NYT2012, NYT2015}, I consider the monotonicity restriction that for each value of $(white_i, ELL_i)$ and each county $g$ that the average pass rate is lower for economically disadvantaged students:

-I first present estimated bounds on math exam white/non-white average pass rate gaps in Table \ref{tab:dat_math_bds}.
-As expected, sharp bounds on the white/non-white average pass rate gaps reported in Column 1 are wide and either uninformative or close to uninformative.
-Imposing the additional monotonicity restriction \eqref{eq:mono1} helps narrow the bounds for some parameters, reported in Column 2, but bounds are still wide and contain 0.
-95\% confidence intervals are even wider than the estimated bounds, as expected from the simulation exercises.

-For English exams, I impose an additional monotonicity restriction that for each value of $(white_i, econ_i)$ the average pass rate is lower for English-language learner students than for non-English-language learner students:
+For English exams, I impose an additional monotonicity restriction that for each value of $(white_i, econ_i)$ and each county $g$ the average pass rate is lower for English-language learner students than for non-English-language learner students: